New Ventures

+History

+New Ventures were created in 1999 by the World Resources Institute, and it was established in emerging markets with a large biodiversity.

+It established centres in a number of countries.
+The first was in 2000 in Mexico, where it established a centre with the support of the Fondo Mexicano para la Conservación de la Naturaleza.
+It is the centre that has grown the most and establishing itself as one of the leading accelerators in the country, and the main green business accelerator in Mexico.
+In 2002, it created New Ventures Brazil.

+In 2005 it created New Ventures Indonesia in an alliance with Yayasan Bina Usaha Lingkungan, a local NGO that focuses on providing renewable energy to low income communities.

+In 2006 it founded New Ventures India and 2008 New Ventures Columbia.

 Global Centers

 Brazil

 New Ventures Brazil was created in 2002.
 It has assisted more than 10 enterprises.
 It organizes the "New Ventures Investor Forum" annually since 2004, which presents projects to global investors.
 The Center is currently directed by Marcelo Torres.

 China

 New Ventures China was established in 1994 in collaboration with the Institute for Environment and Development.
 Its development program focuses on enterprises that aim for energy conservation, emission reduction and low carbon consumption, and it assists them by means of workshops and forums.
 In the last 7 year more than 400 enterprises have participated in the workshops, more than 60 have finished their development program and it has assisted more than 20 to acquire investments of around $150 million.

 Colombia

 New Ventures Colombia was created in 2008 with the support of the University of the Andes's Business School, which host the centre.
 In 2009 it received the support of Aspen Network of Development Entrepreneurs, which allowed the centre to establish itself as the first accelerator of sustainable enterprises in Colombia.
 They have assisted more than 22 small and medium enterprises.
 It holds an annual investor that connects entrepreneurs with the regional and national business sector.